-Avoid Being Low Balled in Your Personal Injury Settlement
+Avoid Being Low Balled Get the Average Settlement for Personal Injury

 When you finally get a settlement offer on your personal injury case it can be disheartening to see that you are being low balled.
 However, when it comes to the first offer, you should be prepared to receive a figure that is lower than you expected.
 It may even seem like a slap in the face.
 The other side may make claims that your injuries were not as bad as you say they are or that they weren’t serious enough to warrant the medical treatment you received.
 They may even say that you are at fault – at least partially anyway.